kborovik/.shell/README.md

 # Shell Prompt for DevOps

-Shell Prompt for DevOps is the collection of tools for managing the Bash shell environment.
+Shell Prompt for DevOps is the collection of tools for managing the Bash shell environment (Linux, macOS)

+# Prompt Theme Engine

+The prompt theme engine is `Oh-My-Posh` (https://ohmyposh.dev/)

 ## Screenshots